ptorr-msft/sdk-api/sdk-api-src/content/fwpstypes/ns-fwpstypes-fwps_incoming_values0.md

 ## -remarks

-The filter engine passes a pointer to an FWPS_INCOMING_VALUES0 structure to a callout's
+The filter engine passes a pointer to an FWPS_INCOMING_VALUES0 structure to a callout's [classifyFn](/windows-hardware/drivers/ddi/content/fwpsk/nc-fwpsk-fwps_callout_classify_fn0) callout function.

-    <a href="https://docs.microsoft.com/windows-hardware/drivers/ddi/content/fwpsk/nc-fwpsk-fwps_callout_classify_fn0">classifyFn</a> callout function.
     The values in this array depend on the **layerId**; each layer has an associated set of available indexes as outlined in the **FWPS_FIELDS_&lt;LAYER_ID&gt;** enumerations.
     For example, for the **ALE_AUTH_CONNECT_V4** layer, the available indexes are listed in the [FWPS_FIELDS_ALE_AUTH_CONNECT_V4 enumeration](windows-hardware/drivers/ddi/fwpsk/ne-fwpsk-fwps_fields_ale_auth_connect_v4_).

 ## -see-also